William Legge, 6th Earl of Dartmouth: Political career

 Legge entered Parliament in 1878 as Member of Parliament for West Kent, a seat he held until the constituency was split in 1885, when he was elected to the new constituency of Lewisham.
 The same year he was sworn of the Privy Council and made Vice-Chamberlain of the Household in Lord Salisbury's first administration.
 The Conservatives fell from power in January 1886 but returned to office under Salisbury already in July of the same year, when Dartmouth was once again appointed Vice-Chamberlain of the Household, a post he retained until 1891.
 He left the Commons in August 1891 on succeeding his father's titles.

 In October of the same year he was also appointed Lord Lieutenant of Staffordshire (succeeding his father), which he remained until 1927.
 He was also an Alderman of the Staffordshire County Council and a justice of the peace for both Staffordshire and Shropshire.
 In July 1901 he was appointed an additional member of the Royal Commission on Historical Manuscripts.

 Lord Dartmouth was honorary Colonel of the 5th volunteer battalion of the South Staffordshire Regiment from 1891, and of the 46th North Midland Divisional Train of the Royal Army Service Corps from 1908 to 1928, a period including the First World War, for which he was appointed a KCB in 1917.
 On his retirement, he was made a GCVO in 1928.
-Provincial Grand Master for the Masonic Province of Staffordshire 1919.
+He was appointed Provincial Grand Master for the Masonic Province of Staffordshire 1919.